-I have made a habit of watching the John Adams series on HBO on this important historical celebration date in this Republic’s history.
+I have habitually watched the John Adams series on HBO on this important historical celebration date in this Republic’s history.
 Today I read passages from the Letters of Thomas Jefferson.
 Sublimation or genuine interest, you be the judge?
 If you know me well, you might say each owns equal sections of my psyche.

 The actors in the John Adams series are each superb, most notably Lora Linney, who plays Abigail Adams.
 The chemistry between the two leads, playing John and Abigail, Paul Giamatti and Ms. Linney, is apparent and lyrically beautiful.
 There is genuine affection and respect, not to mention they both occupy their respective historical figures with verisimilitude*

 I highly recommend the UVA course, Age of Jefferson, on the Coursera platform.
-The professor is passionate about the subject of Thomas Jefferson and Mr. Jefferson’s University of Virginia.
+The professor is passionate about Thomas Jefferson and Mr. Jefferson’s University of Virginia.
 The World needs more historians and fewer engineers.
-Or at least engineers who take more than the required distribution class in World and or US History, Freshman year.
+Or at least engineers who take more than the required distribution class in World and/or US History, Freshman year.

 What will we need to make it through the rest of this decade?
 Independence from certainty?
 Liberation from fear of rising prices, water, and food shortages?
 Freedom from television viewing in favor of gathering together to fight injustice?
 What about independence from materialism and spending beyond our means?
 Who knows?
-Today I am working on sitting in a room all by myself without reaching for my I pad or I phone.
+Today I am working on sitting in a room alone without reaching for my Ipad or iPhone.

 Do yourself a favor if you reach for the IPAD or TV remote, watch the first three episodes of John Adams, or even better, read about our early Republic in one of many venerable books on the subject.

 the appearance or semblance of truth; likelihood; probability: